ziotom78/monet/docs/tutorial.md

 2. We have used mathematical operations with the `Point` structure.

 The call to `canvas.text` passes `pt + Point(0, canvas.getfontsize())`
-as the coordinate where to put the text. `monet::Point` is a structure that can be used with a few mathematical operators.
+as the coordinate where to put the text. `Point` is a structure that can be used with a few mathematical operators.
 In our example, we used the addition (`operator+`) in order to shift the text a bit above the circle.
+See the [reference](./ref.md#point) for more information.

 The amount of vertical shift is given by the result of a call to `canvas.getfontsize()`, which returns the height of a character of text.
-Had we avoided the call to `canvas.getfontsize()`, like here:
+Had we avoided this fix, like here:

 {{snippet_from_file("tut02-bad.cpp", "c++")}}